DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-teacher-training-provider.md

 These can sometimes come at the same time so it would be useful to know when these are so that you can plan and manage your time.
 For example, if you need to take into account things such as childcare.

 <%= render Cards::QuoteComponent.new(
-    text: "I think the biggest challenge was trying to balance my university work with the increasing teaching load.",
+    text: "I think the biggest challenge was trying to balance my university work with the increasing teaching load.
+I dealt with this my making a schedule that worked for me.",
     attribution: "Geography trainee from 2024/25",
     classes: "govuk-!-margin-bottom-5"
 ) %>